scottdware/panco/README.md

 ```

 The devices command will provide information about devices connected/managed by Panorama, as well as other
 device (firewall) specific information.
-Currently, the only action is to "export"
+Currently, the only action is to `export`.

-When ran against a Panorama device, the following "types" are available: applications, devices.
-Using "devices"
+When ran against a Panorama device, the following "types" are available: `applications` and `devices`.
+Using `devices`
-will export a list of all managed firewalls, with data from the "Panorama > Managed Devices" tab.
+will export a list of all managed firewalls, with data from the "**Panorama > Managed Devices**" tab.
-When using "applications" it will export a list of every predefined application and all of it's characteristics,
+When using `applications` it will export a list of every predefined application and all of it's characteristics,
 such as category, subcategory, etc.

-Using the "interfaces" type will export a list of all of the logical and physical (hardware) interfaces on the
+Using the `interfaces` type will export a list of all of the logical and physical (hardware) interfaces on the
 device, with all of their information, such as IP address, MAC address, zone, etc.

 ## panco logs [flags]